 Joint Pain in the Toes and Feet

-There are several types of arthritis affecting the feet and toes.
-The feet has over 30 joints making it a prime location for arthritis.
-Normal wear and tear is just one of the reasons why the feet is the most common place for arthritis to develop.
-After all, the feet is responsible for supporting our weight and cushions the force of high-impact activities such as running and jumping.
+There are several types of arthritis affecting the feet and toes seen at Family Foot & Ankle Centers.
+The foot has over 30 joints making it a prime location for arthritis.
+As a matter of fact, the feet is the most common place for arthritis to develop.
+After all, the feet are responsible for supporting our entire body weight and cushions against high-impact activities such as running and jumping.

-Osteoarthritis is a degenerative disease that affects the joints in our feet.
-It causes inflammation and destroys the cartilage.
+Osteoarthritis is the most common disease that affects the joints in our feet.
+It causes inflammation and destroys the cartilage in the joints.
+This causes swelling and stiffness.
 Swelling makes simple movements such as walking or standing painful.
-Inflammation irritates surrounding nerves giving the sensation of pain.
+Inflammation irritates surrounding nerves causing significant pain.

-Gout is more commonly found in men than women.
-This is largely due to lifestyle habits rather than physical differences.
-Leading causes of gout includes heavy drinking, eating too much meat and overweight problems.
+Gout arthritis is more commonly found in men than women.
+This type of arthritis is due largely to lifestyle habits rather than breakdown of cartilage.
+Leading causes of gout arthritis includes alcohol, eating too much meat (protein) and being overweight.

-Rheumatoid arthritis can cause foot deformities.
-It can lead to crippling foot problems making it difficult if not unbearable to move the feet.
-Foot and toe deformities include the formation of hammertoes, claw toes and bunions.
+Rheumatoid arthritis is less common but can cause serious foot deformities.
+It can lead to crippling foot problems making it difficult if not unbearable to walk.
+Rheumatoid arthritis is very unpredictable and may be disabling for one person and not worsen in another.
+With Rheumatoid arthritis, foot and toe deformities are common include the formation of hammertoes, claw toes and bunions.

 Morning stiffness – foot joints that are hard to move in the morning.
-It can be a sign of degenerative arthritis that starts from a few minutes and goes on for a few hours as the disease progresses.
+It can be a sign of degenerative arthritis that starts from a few minutes in the morning and goes on for a few hours longer as the disease progresses.

-Numbness and tingling – inflammation affect surrounding nerves that can cause a burning or tingling sensation.
+Numbness and tingling – inflammation affect from the joints surrounding nerves that can cause a burning or tingling sensation.